Banking model of education

-Banking model of education (modelo bancário de educação) is a term coined by Paulo Freire to describe and critique the traditional education system in his book Pedagogy of the Oppressed.
+Banking model of education (modelo bancário de educação) is a term coined by Paulo Freire to describe and critique the established education system in his book Pedagogy of the Oppressed.
 The name refers to the metaphor of students as containers into which educators must put knowledge.
 Freire argued that this model reinforces a lack of critical thinking and knowledge ownership in students, which in turn reinforces oppression, in contrast to Freire's understanding of knowledge as the result of a human, creative process.

 Definition

 The term banking model of education was first used by Paulo Freire in his highly influential book Pedagogy of the Oppressed.
 Freire describes this form of education as "fundamentally narrative (in) character" with the teacher as the subject (that is, the active participant) and the students as passive objects.

 Instead of communicating, the teacher issues communiqués and makes deposits which the students patiently receive, memorize, and repeat.
 This is the "banking" concept of education, in which the scope of action allowed to students extends only as far as receiving, filing, and storing the deposits.

 Education is thus seen as a process of depositing knowledge into passive students.
 Teachers are the epistemological authority in this system; students' pre-existing knowledge is ignored, aside from what was expected to be 'deposited' into them earlier.
 Freire also refers to a banking paradigm as regarding students to be "adaptable, manageable beings. ...
 The more completely they accept the passive role imposed on them, the more they tend simply to adapt to the world as it is and to the fragmented view of reality deposited in them."

 In the banking concept of education, knowledge is a gift bestowed by those who consider themselves knowledgeable upon those whom they consider to know nothing. ...
 The teacher presents himself to his students as their necessary opposite; by considering their ignorance absolute, he justifies his own existence.